JosephMW/Logic-Gates-Educational-Game/Documentation/DAILYLOG.md

 ### 12 Oct 2021

-* *0.7 hours* start 18:18 work on CustomGrid - generate image.
+* *1 hour* replaced TextMesh with SpriteRenderer and square sprite to complete CustomGrid for now.